Location: 43.53320N 4.76660E

 Caius Marius (157-86 BC) reorganised the Roman army and raised the number of soldiers per legion from 4000 to 6000, i.e. 10 cohorts of 600 soldiers, each made up of 6 centuries of 100 soldiers.
 Plutarch (46-125 AD) tells that he arrived to fight the Ambrons and the Teutons near Aquae Sextiae (modern Aix en Provence), probably in 104 BC.
 He had to wait for them and finally crushed them in 102 BC.
 His army has been estimated to 5 legions, i.e. around 30 000 soldiers.
 While waiting for the enemy, he kept his army busy by digging a canal between the sea and his camp in order to ease supply from the sea (see: https://fr.wikipedia.org/wiki/Fosses_Mariennes ).

-In Roman times the Saint Ferréol branch of the Rhône river was silting up and the coastline of the Saintes Maries de la Mer was regressing.
-The Ulmet branch was the main stream, as a precursor of the present Grand Rhône.
-River sediment reaching the coastline was transported eastward by waves and the coastline was moving to the South between Grand Boisviel and Rebatun quite fast at a rate of around 10 m/year.
+In Roman times the central Saint Ferréol branch of the Rhône river was silting up and the coastline of the Saintes Maries de la Mer was regressing.
+The western Peccaïs branch, as a precursor of the present Petit Rhône, was growing and pushing the coastline to SW.
+The eastern Ulmet branch became the main stream, as a precursor of the present Grand Rhône, and the coastline was moving south.
+River sediment reaching the coastline was transported eastward by waves and the coastline was moving to the south between Grand Boisviel and Rebatun quite fast at a rate of around 10 m/year.

 Upon arrival of Marius in 103 BC, the coastline was located somewhere between both positions mentioned on the figure as 2400 BP (around 400 BC) and 2000 BP.
-Marius’ canal must therefore have had its outlet in this area.
-The islet La Roque d’Odor (now destroyed) was obviously a nice landmark for seafarers who had no other landmark for landing in this region.
+Marius’ canal must therefore have had its outlet in the area near the modern LNG terminal Fos Tonkin.
+The islet La Roque d’Odor (now destroyed) was obviously a nice landmark for seafarers who had no other landmark for landing in this region (MARTY, F., 2017, “L’installation littorale grecque de la Roque d’Odor à Fos-sur-Mer”, Archeonautica, 19, 2017, (32 pp)).

 The only feature that is missing somewhat in this landscape is Plutarch’s outlet “sheltered from waves” (Marius, chap.
 16), except if a sand spit like the They de la Gracieuse would have existed, even if for only a few decades, and this is not unrealistic from a geomorphological point of view.